Under the Convention, all Parties should report on the steps they are taking to implement the

 Compilation and Synthesis Reports

-synthesis (C&S) reports of the NCs that summarize information provided in the individual NCs.
+synthesis (C&S) reports of the information provided in NCs by developed country Parties and

-The latest C&S report of the fifth NCs, presented to SBI 34 (Bonn, June 2011), has presented a
+The latest C&S report of sixth NCs, presented to SBI 41 (Lima, December 2014), has presented a

 summary of information reported under both, the Convention and under its Kyoto Protocol.